kyma-incubator/documentation-component/packages/documentation-component/README.md

-# Kyma Documentation Component (Kyma-DC)
+# Kyma Documentation Component

 ## Overview

-It is a generic, reusable React component that supports rendering of:
+Kyma Documentation Component (Kyma-DC) is a generic, reusable React component that allows you to render:
 - Markdown
 - OpenAPI
 - AsyncAPI
 - OData

 It supports:
-- Plugins (hooking) in with custom functions that customize components rendering
+- Hooking custom functions that customize components rendering
 - Passing custom styling
-- Custom rendering architecture
+- Rendering of custom architecture

 ## Development

-Please read about development process [here](../../README.md#installation).
+See [this](../../README.md#installation) document to read about the development process.